typesense/typesense-website/new-site/docs-site/README.md

 These variables can be used in markdown files as `{{ variableName }}` or in Vue components.

+**Note:** These variables [don't work](https://github.com/vuejs/vuepress/issues/2379) in auto-generated anchor tags and page titles, so we don't want to use them in headings.

 | Variable | Definition |
 |----------|------------|
 | $page.typesenseVersion | The current Typesense version that the user is looking at docs for.
 Will be `null` for non-versioned top level files. |